Comparative Psychology Lab

 In addition to her research, Dr. Johnson is deeply committed to mentoring students, advancing undergraduate research, and supporting women in science.
 She has received numerous teaching and mentoring awards at Trinity University and works closely with local educators to promote science education in the San Antonio community.

-Meet the Gladys Porter Director
+About the Gladys Porter Zoo Panel

 Meet the Students/Faculty Presenters